Marvel Comics: Prose novels

 Marvel first licensed two prose novels to Bantam Books, who printed The Avengers Battle the Earth Wrecker by Otto Binder (1967) and Captain America: The Great Gold Steal by Ted White (1968).
 Various publishers took up the licenses from 1978 to 2002.
-Also, with the various licensed films being released beginning in 1997, various publishers put out movie novelizations.
+Also, with the various licensed films being released beginning in 1997, various publishers put out film novelizations.
 In 2003, following publication of the prose young adult novel Mary Jane, starring Mary Jane Watson from the Spider-Man mythos, Marvel announced the formation of the publishing imprint Marvel Press.
 However, Marvel moved back to licensing with Pocket Books from 2005 to 2008.
 With few books issued under the imprint, Marvel and Disney Books Group relaunched Marvel Press in 2011 with the Marvel Origin Storybooks line.

 Television programs

 Many television series, both live-action and animated, have based their productions on Marvel Comics characters.
 These include series for popular characters such as Spider-Man, Iron Man, the Hulk, the Avengers, the X-Men, Fantastic Four, the Guardians of the Galaxy, Daredevil, Jessica Jones, Luke Cage, Iron Fist, the Punisher, the Defenders, S.H.I.E.L.D., Agent Carter, Deadpool, Legion, and others.
-Additionally, a handful of television movies, usually also pilots, based on Marvel Comics characters have been made.
+Additionally, a handful of television films, usually also pilots, based on Marvel Comics characters have been made.